dboljira/ldd-labs/lab2/README.md

 to toggle the device LEDs, read each LEDs status, and the temperature sensor data.

 A tester script (TestMyUsb.py) is also provided to test the functionality of the firmware.
 The script issues commands from the host to toggle LEDs, read status of each
 LED and the temperature sensor data.

+The source code is located  /lufa-LUFA-170418/Projects/MyUsb.